 - pH: 6 to 9;

 - Chlorides: maximum 25.0 mg/l;

 - Sulphates: maximum 3.0 mg/l;

 - Manganese: maximum 0.5 mg/l;

 - Suspended solids: maximum 30.0 mg/l;

-- Ammonia: no ammonia present.
+- Ammonia: No ammonia present

-The data of the radiators that compose the air-water heat exchanger are described on the nameplate and dimension drawing of the motor.

-This data must be observed for the proper operation of the motor cooling system and, thus, prevent overheating.
+Data of the radiators that compose the airwater heat exchanger are informed on their nameplate and on the motor dimensional drawing.
+This data must be observed for the proper operation of the motor cooling system, thus, preventing overheating.